 - ‘The Heart asks Pleasure – first –‘ is a poem that again touches on death and depicts it as something that is in the end, desirable.
 The speaker moves through the things that a human being wants most in their life.
 The first is an active pleasure.
 But for some, this is impossible.
 Next on her list is an escape from pain.
 If life could progress without trauma, that would be enough.
 Lastly, there are sleep and death.
 It is better to die, the speaker implies than to live a life of suffering, devoid of pleasure, or peace.

-Emily Dickinson was born in Amherst, Massachusetts in December of 1830.
-Her parents were prominent in local society but were not wealthy.
-Dickinson’s grandfather, Samuel, was one of the founders of Amherst College, an institution her father, Edward, would later work at.
+Emily Dickinson was born in Amherst, Massachusetts in December 1830.
+Dickinson’s family were prominent in local society but were not wealthy.
+Dickinson’s paternal grandfather, Samuel Dickinson, was one of the founders of Amherst College, an institution her father, Edward Dickinson, would later work at.
 Edward also worked as a lawyer and served a number of terms as a State Legislator.
 He married Dickinson’s mother, Emily Norcross, in 1828.
-Together they have three children, two girls, and a boy.
+Together they had three children, Emily, her sister Lavinia, and her brother Austin.

 The only times she missed her classes were due to periods of illness.
 From a young age, she was plagued with a fear of death.
 This stemmed from the deaths of family members and friends.

 In 1847, Dickinson moved on to Mary Lyon’s Mount Holyoke Female Seminary in South Hadley.
-She was only there for ten months and had trouble making friends.
+She was only there for ten months and had trouble making, and maintaining friendships.
 The reason for her departure is unclear.
 It could’ve been the result of poor health or her father’s demand that she stay at home.
+As a young woman, she soon fell into the reclusive lifestyle that she maintained for the rest of her life.
+It could be argued that the short time she spent on the outside allowed her to create such a unique and original style of poetry.

 In 1858, Dickinson began to write and review her poems.
 She assembled a total of nearly eight hundred poems in forty fascicles or informal collections.
 These works were not discovered until after her death.
 A few years later Dickinson began a correspondence with the writer and critic Thomas Wentworth Higginson.
 She read his aspirational message to writers in The Atlantic Monthly and decided to reach out to him.
 Higginson praised Dickinson’s writing but warned her away from publication for the time being.
 She took Higginson’s advice seriously and the two corresponded until her death.